turbot/steampipe-plugin-config/docs/tables/json_key_value.md

 ```

 ### Casting column data for analysis
+Determine the areas in which specific item details, such as part number, name, size, quantity, and price, can be extracted and analyzed from a JSON invoice file.
+This is useful for gaining insights into individual product data for further business analysis and decision-making.
 The `value` column data type is `text`, so you can easily cast it when required:

 ```sql
 with items as (